unmade/apiwrappers/README.rst

 See `contributing guide <CONTRIBUTING.rst>`_ to learn more.

-Currently the code and the issues are hosted on Github.
+Currently the code and the issues are hosted on GitHub.

 The project is licensed under MIT.